 We spent a lot of the weekend driving around looking at houses in various villages.

 One village we liked a lot is called Therma.
 It has radioactive hot springs that have made it a spa destination since ancient times.
 When Andreas’s friend Georgia was a little girl, her parents ran a guesthouse here for vacationing Greeks.
-Now she has renovated the building and invited us to stay.
+Now she has renovated the building and she invited us to stay in her bright modern flat.

 We looked at Agios Kyrikos, the capital and largest town (3,243 people) on the island.
-Too urban for my taste but it’s a nice place to visit.
+It’s too urban for my taste but it’s a nice place to visit.

 As a place to buy a home, my first choice is the charming port town of Evdilos.
 At just under 3000 people, it’s the second largest community on the island.
 It feels like a village but has everything you could need.

-We also made our ceremonial visit to Arethousa, where Andreas’s parents were from and where he still has plenty of cousins.
+We also made our ceremonial visit to Arethousa, where Andreas’s parents were both born and where he still has plenty of cousins.

 We enjoyed plenty of that fresh Ikarian cuisine